-Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
+0 transportation options, but the options are unsatisfactorily accessible or advertised.
+The medical school has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+1 The medical school has implemented some strategies to provide environmentally-friendly 2 Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
 Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
-The medical school has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.